The Competition for the 2019-20 CINTAS Foundation Fellowship in Visual Arts is open through June 1st, 2019.

 Letters of Recommendation

 Candidates must submit two letters of recommendation with the application.
 Letters may be submitted separately, if necessary, but must be received by the application deadline.
-Each letter of recommendation must be submitted in a sealed envelope, with the recommender's signature across the seal.
-Letters of recommendation must be written in English or Spanish.
+Each letter of recommendation must be submitted attached to an email as a PDF, with the recommender's signature and written in English or Spanish.
+Hard copies of the signed letter are also acceptable.

 Submission of Work Samples